Ben Lomond Mountain AVA: History

-Viticultural Renaissance

-During the 1970's Ben Lomond Mountain experienced a viticultural renaissance in and around the town of Bonny Doon.
+During the 1970s, Ben Lomond Mountain experienced a viticultural renaissance in and around the town of Bonny Doon.
 In 1972, the University of California Agricultural Extension Service released a study of climatologically prime growing areas for several commercial crops, including wine grapes.
 This study, entitled "California's Central Coast: Its Terrain, Climate, and Agro-Climate.
 Implications," established Ben Lomond Mountain as being a prime growing region for wine grape production.
 This report stirred the interest of several individuals in the region.
 Since then, nine separate vineyard operations have been established within the Ben Lomond Mountain viticultural area.
 The mountainous terroir ranges in altitudes from 1300 to 2600 ft above sea level, placing it above the fog that rolls in from the Pacific Ocean, ensuring long hours of sunlight and extended growing season.

+Terroir

+Topography

+Ben Lomond Mountain rises directly from the California coastline to an altitude of 2630 ft above sea level.
+This mountain region is bordered by the Pacific Ocean to the west, the San Lorenzo River Basin to the east, the city of Santa Cruz (and river mouth of the San Lorenzo) to the south, and Scott Creek and Jamison Creek on the northwest and northeast sides, respectively.
+The Ben Lomond Mountain viticultural area is approximately 15 milong and an average of 4 mi wide, defined by its borders which generally coincide with the 800 ft elevation level.